 Tracking Hōkūleʻa: Special coverage of the Moananuiākea Voyage

-After five years of planning and preparation, Hōkūleʻa set off for a four-year voyage around the Pacific in June 2023.
+After years of planning and preparation, Hōkūleʻa set off on a multiyear voyage around the Pacific in June 2023.

-September 2023 Update: In the wake of the devastating fires on Maui, The Polynesian Voyaging Society announced the double-hulled canoe will return to Hawaiʻi from San Diego in late December.
+However, a few months later, in the wake of the devastating fires on Maui, the Polynesian Voyaging Society announced the double-hulled canoe would return to Hawaiʻi.

-Stay tuned for HPR's coverage of Hōkūleʻa as reporters interview crew members and track their progress through the Pacific.
+Stay tuned for HPR's coverage of Hōkūleʻa as reporters interview crew members and track their progress throughout the Pacific.

 -